Miller scores in 9th round of SO, Rangers beat Bruins 2-1 - NewsBreak

 Charlie Coyle scored in the first period for Boston, which has lost six of nine (3-4-2).
 Jeremy Swayman, coming of a 2-0 win at Ottawa on Saturday night, made 33 saves.

-“Both goalies were very good tonight,” Bruins coach Bruce Cassidy said.
-“Shesterkin has established himself.
-Our hope is to get Sway to that level.”

-Mika Zibanejad and Artemi Panarin scored on the Rangers' first two attempts of the tiebreaker.
-Jake DeBrusk scored on Boston's first try and Coyle tied it in the third round.
-The next 12 skaters were denied until Miller scored from the left side on his first career shootout attempt.
+Mika Zibanejad and Artemi Panarin scored on the Rangers’ first two attempts of the tiebreaker.
+Jake DeBrusk scored on Boston’s first attempt and Coyle tied it in the third round.
+Swayman stopped a backhand attempt by Alexis Lafreniere on New York’s third attempt to extend it, and another 11 skaters were denied until Miller scored from the left side on his first career shootout attempt.

-The 22-year-old defenseman was surprised when he was told he was getting a chance.

-“Coach kind of turned to me when their guy was out (there)," Miller said.
-"I was like, ‘Really?
-You want me to go?
-Am I hearing this right?’
-But it was a fun opportunity and I'm glad I made the most of it."

-“Every guy in this league is able to score in the shootout.
-That's why they are here in the NHL,” he said. “(This) is a huge rivalry.
-My dad grew up in Brooklyn so it was pretty cool being in The Garden for the first time knowing he was here when he was younger.
-I can't wait to come back and get two points.”

 Shesterkin made a sprawling save on David Pastrnak on a 2-on-1 rush 1:09 into overtime.
-Boston's Craig Smith ran into the goalie with 2:12 left, drawing an interference penalty, and Alexis Lafreniere was whistled for roughing for retaliating against Smith.
+Boston’s Craig Smith ran into the goalie with 2:12 left, drawing an interference penalty.
+Lafreniere was whistled for roughing for retaliating against Smith.

 Swayman denied a breakaway by Panarin with 59 seconds left and Shesterkin had a glove save on Taylor Hall at the other end less than 10 seconds later.

-Alexandar Georgiev came on but did not face a shot the rest of the period, and Shesterkin returned for the shootout to cheers from the Madison Square Garden crowd.

-“I don’t understand the protocol," Shesterkin said.
-“With 40 seconds left, let me finish.
-There was a questionnaire.
-I answered the questions.
-I got out in time to make all those saves in the shootout. ...
-Obviously each save gives you more confidence.
-Even if you let one through, you have to push those thoughts away and get ready for the next shot.”

-Chytil tied it 1-all at 6:45 of the third, swooping in to get the rebound of his own shot and putting it in from the right side for his fifth of the season and first since Jan.
-15. It ended Swayman's shutout streak of 131 minutes, 57 seconds.
+Chytil tied it 1-all at 6:45 of the third.
+He got a pass from Dryden Hunt as he crossed the blue line and fired a shot from the right circle that Swayman stopped.
+However, with the puck laying on the ice on the right side in front of the goalie, Chytil skated in and knocked it in for his fifth of the season and first since Jan.
+15. It ended Swayman’s shutout streak of 131 minutes, 57 seconds.

 With fans still buzzing after the goal, Shesterkin stopped a backhander by Hall on a breakaway at 8:37 to get the crowd roaring again.

+Shesterkin stopped a slap shot by Matt Grzelyck with 6:09 left, and then made a stellar right pad save on a deflection by Anton Blidh 45 seconds later.

+Shesterkin denied Trent Frederic from the left side with 5 seconds left, and then gloved shot from the left circle by David Pastrnak just before the regulation buzzer to send the game to overtime.

-After managing just two shots on goal in the first period, the Rangers picked up their intensity after the intermission, outshooting the Bruins 15-9 in a scoreless second.
+After managing just two shots on goal in the first period, the Rangers picked up their intensity after the intermission, outshooting the Bruins 15-9 in the second.

+They had five shots in the first four minutes of the period, with Swayman making a stellar save on Ryan Strome in front in the opening minute.
+The goalie also denied a backhander by Kevin Rooney at 2:16 and another attempt in close by Greg McKegg 30 seconds later.

 Boston outshot New York 8-2 in a brisk first period that featured only six whistles.

 The Bruins got on the scoreboard first, taking advantage of a turnover by Barclay Goodrow in the neutral zone.
-Coyle knocked in the rebound of a shot by Smith at 3:39 for his 11th.
+Shesterkin stopped the initial shot by Smith, but Coyle knocked in the rebound from the right side over the goalie’s glove for his 11th.

+Ryan Reaves got the Rangers’ first shot on goal, a slap shot stopped by Swayman with 7:45 left in the period.
+The goalie turned aside Adam Fox’s attempt from the right circle 41 seconds later.

 LINEUPS

-The Rangers got Adam Fox back off IR after the All-Star defenseman missed their previous three games.
+The Rangers got Fox back off IR after the All-Star defenseman missed their previous three games.
+The reigning Norris Trophy winner has seven goals and 40 assists in 44 games.
 Chytil returned after missing the previous five games.

 UP NEXT